naturerobots/move_base_flex/README.md

 The ROS2 version comes with an additional package that helps with integration tests:
 - mbf_test_utility (only a test dependency)

-The two packages are not yet migrated yet:
+These two packages not migrated:
-- mbf_costmap_core & mbf_costmap_nav (for navigation components that utilize a 2D costmap)
+- mbf_costmap_core & mbf_costmap_nav (for navigation components that utilize a 2D costmap).
+Nav2, which hosts the 2D costmap equivalent to the one from ROS1, and ROS1's move_base are quite different, so interfaces do not easily fit anymore.
+This makes migration hard.
+PRs are welcome for this.
+However, we might integrate another 2D grid map planning module soon.

 Note that [mesh_navigation](https://github.com/naturerobots/mesh_navigation) is also available for ROS2, now.
 It provides navigation components that utilize 3D mesh maps.